{{flagHref}}

 Frequently Asked Questions

-A phase is a specific state of matter that exhibits consistent physical and chemical properties, for example, solid, liquid, gas or plasma.
+A phase is a region of matter with uniform physical and chemical properties—such as a solid, liquid, gas, or plasma.

-Can a substance exist in more than one phase simultaneously?
+Can a substance exist in multiple phases at once?

-Why is an understanding of phases important in science?
+Why is understanding phases important in materials science?

 About the author